seanpmaxwell/jet-schema/README.md

 ### Global Settings <a name="global-settings"></a>
-You can configure global settings by importing and calling the `jetSchema` function which returns a function with your global-settings saved.
+You can configure global settings by importing and calling the `jetSchema` function which returns a function with your global settings saved.
 If you don't want to use global settings you can import the `schema` function directly from `jet-schema`.

 ```typescript
 import jetSchema, {